ayanSCYY/todo-application/readme.md

 ## Hi there
-this project contains todo application.
+This project contains a simple TODO application It has the following features - =>nyone can create a todo
+=>Anyone can see their existing todos
+=>Anyone can mark a todo as done